BlinkID/capture-flutter/README.md

 </p>

 # _Capture_ Flutter plugin
-A Flutter plugin for Microblink's Capture SDK, an SDK used for auto-capturing high quality images of identity documents in a user-friendly way.
+A Flutter plugin for Microblink's Capture SDK, an SDK used for auto-capturing high-quality images of identity documents in a user-friendly way.

-The SDK provides you with a rectified image of the document that ensures high success rate in extracting document text or verifying the document validity.
+The SDK provides you with a rectified image of the document, which ensures a high success rate in extracting document text or verifying document validity.

-User is guided to avoid glare, blurred images, bad lighting conditions, fingers over the document or too much tilt.
-The SDK is able to recognize if a document is single sided (i.e. passport) or double sided (i.e. driving license) and prompt the user to scan the back side of the document when needed.
+The user is guided to avoid glare, blurred images, bad lighting conditions, fingers over the document, or too much tilt.
+The SDK recognizes if a document is single-sided (e.g., a passport) or double-sided (e.g., a driving license) and prompts the user to scan the back side of the document when needed.

 In the results, you can get a cropped, perspective-corrected image of the document, along with the original frame.
 Those can be processed by your app in any way required.
 The SDK is lightweight and can be easily integrated into your mobile app and bland in your design.